IntuitionLabs

 The fact that GPT-5.2 now leads ARC-AGI-2 reshapes the current understanding of AI capabilities.
 Several themes emerge:

-Human vs. AI Gap: Even as data shows AI catching up, human cognition features like creativity, common sense, and long-term planning remain distinct.
-The ARC-AGI results quantify that gap: humans still solve problems effortlessly that confound GPT-5.2’s 46–50% of the time.
-Bridging this will require fundamentally new ideas (e.g. continual learning, unsupervised concept formation).
-Chollet’s long-term view is that benchmarks like ARC-AGI are meant not for short-term bragging rights but to drive researchers and companies to innovate on exactly these limitations ([12]) ([8]).
+• Human vs. AI Gap: Even as data shows AI catching up on ARC-AGI-2 (with meta-systems nearing 98%), human cognition features like creativity, common sense, and long-term planning remain distinct.
+ARC-AGI-3 has dramatically reasserted this gap: humans solve 100% of its interactive tasks while all frontier models score below 1%.
+This is perhaps the most powerful evidence yet that scaling within current paradigms cannot fully replicate fluid human intelligence.
+Bridging this will require fundamentally new ideas (e.g. continual learning, unsupervised concept formation, interactive world modeling).
+Chollet’s long-term view is that benchmarks like ARC-AGI are meant not for short-term bragging rights but to drive researchers and companies to innovate on exactly these limitations ([15]) ([11]).
 In this spirit, GPT-5.2’s lead is both a celebration of success and a clear signal of remaining challenges.

 Conclusion